chiakat/pitstop/_PRESS-RELEASE.md

   > This app will make it easy for all to find essential resources of water and bathrooms.

 ## Quote from You ##
-  > "Toilet & Tap is the instant relief we've all been waiting for."
+  > "Toilets & Tap is the instant relief we've all been waiting for."

 ## How to Get Started ##
-  > Go to sipandgo.com and enter your location
+  > Go to toiletsandtap.com and enter your location

 ## Customer Quote ##
-  > "I'm so thankful for Toilet & Tap.
+  > "I'm so thankful for Toilets & Tap.
 It was truly a life-saver when I was out traveling.
 It helped me find exactly what I needed when I was thirsty and when I needed to go.
 It's amazing that it's free!"

 ## Closing and Call to Action ##
-  > Check out Toilet & Tap now to find free water and restrooms available near you!
+  > Check out Toilets & Tap now to find free water and restrooms available near you!